lauren4c/list-maker/README.md

 The Node framework has been the centerpiece of the last half of the Bloc curriculum.
 While initially I found it cumbersome, I now find the server-side coding to be more straight forward than the front-end.
 For this project, I utilized the `Sequelize` ORM to work with the `PostgreSQL` database, which allows for me to write JavaScript throughout the app.
 -I used `Jasmine` for testing, and have `unit` and `integration` tests for all of the database models, that all pass with zero failures, however, there seem to be some exceptions thrown in the logs, so if I had more time, I would dig into that more.
 Functionally, everything in the app works as it should and I was not able to find an errors, so I must have an error in my test.
 -For logging-in users, I used `Express-sessions` and `Passport` using a `Local` strategy.
 I initially considered using `Auth0` for authentication and authorization, but ultimately decided that having all of the user information locally was a better fit for this app because it made it easier to develop, when having access to the `user_id` (and, in the future, tagging users in groups).

+---

+### Local Configuration:

+Want to run this project locally or us it as a jumping-off point for your next project?
+Open up terminal, and let's get going!
+(This assumes you have [Node/NPM](http://www.nodejs.org) and [React](https://reactjs.org) already installed on your system.)

+1. Run `git clone https://github.com/lauren4c/list-maker` to download the project.

+2. `cd` into the root directory `list-maker`.

+3. Run `npm install` to install the server-side dependancies.
+Then `cd client` and run `npm install` a second time to install the client-side dependencies.

+4. Head back to the root directory `cd ..` and set up the database: `sequelize db:create list-maker` and `sequelize db:create list-maker-test` followed by `sequelize db:migrate && sequelize db:migrate --env test`.

+5. This project uses `express-session`, so let's get that set up locally, too.
+Enter `touch .env` while in the root directory, then add `cookieSecret=" <enter a string of your choice here> "` to the `.env` file.

+6. Finally, in the root directory run `npm run dev` to start the client and back-end side servers.
+It should open up the site in your browser automatically, but you can always go to http://localhost:3000 manually.

+##### Happy Hacking!